AlexFullmoon/sbsign/README.md

 Last two drivers are from [rEFInd v.0.14.2](https://sourceforge.net/projects/refind/files/0.14.2/) instead, stored in 'binaries' folder.
 I find them more stable than ones from OCBinaryData.

 To sign any other .efi files, place them in 'user' folder, signed files will appear in 'signed/user'.

+specifically, to sign Ventoy bootloader. install it *without* SecureBoot support, then mount VTOYEFI partition and sign EFI/BOOT/BOOTX64.EFI. **This will not allow chainloading non-signed binaries**, which improves security compared to booting shim loader with single common key; see [this long thread](https://github.com/ventoy/Ventoy/issues/135) for explanations.

+### Backing up keys

+Script provides basic backup function via `efi-readvar`, backing up currently installed PK/KEK/db/dbx variables.
+You will have to restore them manually.

 ### TODO